grpc/grpc.io/content/en/docs/guides/flow-control.md

 overwhelmed by a fast sender.
 Flow control prevents data loss, improves performance and increases reliability.
 It applies to streaming RPCs and is not relevant for unary RPCs.
-By default, gRPC handles the interactions with flow control for you, though some languages allow you to take override the default behavior and take explicit control.
+By default, gRPC handles the interactions with flow control for you, though some languages allow you to override the default behavior and take explicit control.

 gRPC utilizes the underlying transport to detect when it is safe to send more